-Staff sexual misconduct includes any sexual behavior or act directed toward an inmate by staff, including romantic relationships.
-Such acts include-

-- intentional touching of the genitalia, anus, groin, breast, inner thigh, or buttocks with the intent to abuse, arouse, or gratify sexual desire; or - completed, attempted, threatened, or requested sexual acts; or - occurrences of indecent exposure, invasion of privacy, or staff voyeurism for sexual gratification.

-Staff sexual harassment includes repeated statements or comments of a sexual nature to an inmate by staff.
-Such statements include-

-- demeaning references to an inmate's sex or derogatory comments about his or her body or clothing; or - repeated profane or obscene language or gestures.
+- Staff sexual misconduct includes any consensual or nonconsensual behavior or act of a sexual nature directed toward an inmate by staff, including romantic relationships.
+Such acts include- - intentional touching, either directly or through the clothing, of the genitalia, anus, groin, breast, inner thigh, or buttocks that is unrelated to official duties or with the intent to abuse, arouse, or gratify sexual desire - completed, attempted, threatened, or requested sexual acts - occurrences of indecent exposure, invasion of privacy, or staff voyeurism for reasons unrelated to official duties or for sexual gratification. - Staff sexual harassment includes repeated verbal comments or gestures of a sexual nature to an inmate by staff.
+Such statements include- - demeaning references to an inmate's gender or sexually suggestive or derogatory comments about his or her body or clothing - repeated profane or obscene language or gestures.